 - Cabbage: add some veggies and freshness to the stews.
 The cabbage softens while being cooked in the stew and absorbs the flavor really well.
 Alternatively, you can use zucchini, spinach, eggplant, or other veggies you have on hand.

-- Shiitake mushroom: the shiitake mushroom has a meaty and chewy texture that works well in the stew.
-You can use one or two types of mushroom of choice in the stew.
-I absolutely love shiitake mushroom or enoki mushroom in my Kimchi Jjigae!
+- Mushroom: Mushrooms add a meaty and chewy texture that absorbs the sauce well.
+You can use one or two types of mushrooms of choice in the stew.
+I recommend adding shiitake mushroom or enoki mushroom to Vegan Kimchi Jjigae!
 They can be found in most Asian supermarkets.
 If you cannot access those, use cremini or oyster mushrooms.

 - Tofu: you can use firm or soft tofu in this recipe.

-- Green onions: adds a more vibrant and fresh taste and look to the Kimchi Jjigae.
+- Green onions: Chopped green onions add a more vibrant and fresh taste and look to the Kimchi Jjigae.

 How to make this Vegan Kimchi Jjigae

-First, make the stock with kombu and dried shiitake mushroom.
+First, make the stock with kombu and/or dried shiitake mushrooms.
 In a pot or pan, stir-fry the minced garlic and onion in cooking oil and sesame oil for 1-2 minutes.

-Add kimchi, gochujang, soy sauce, and stock water, and bring to a boil.
+Add kimchi, gochujang, gochugaru, soy sauce, and stock water, and bring to a boil.

 Next, finely chop the cabbage and shiitake mushroom.
 Add to the pot and simmer for 7-10 minutes until the vegetables are softened.